chobidog/chobidog/README.md

 ## Interests
 - **Watching videos on YouTube or Netflix.**
-- **Watching sports games, particularly baseball, especially MLB.** I really enjoy watching Shohei Ohtani play.
-ITFDB!!
+- **Watching sports games, particularly baseball, especially MLB.
+I really enjoy watching Shohei Ohtani play.
+ITFDB!!**
-- **Playing games (like Pawapuro and Smashers)** but I try not to play them often because once I start, it's hard to stop and it gets frustrating.
+- **Playing games (like Pawapuro and Smashers),but I try not to play them often because once I start, it's hard to stop and it gets frustrating.**
-- **I enjoy strength training.** My goal is to exceed a one-rep max of 220 lbs.
-My favorite exercises are barbell squats and overhead presses.
+- **I enjoy strength training.My goal is to exceed a one-rep max of 220 lbs.
+My favorite exercises are barbell squats and overhead presses.**

 ## MyToolsbox(display the recently that i used and i interested & learn)